Louise Cattell Memorial Gig in Aid of Mentor UK

 1) Louise Cattell was about to become a student at Chelsea College of Arts when she died in March 2011 from taking ketamine.
 She was an occasional user and drowned in the bath.

-2) Mentor UK is the UK's leading charity working to prevent the misuse of alcohol and drugs among children and young people.
+2) Mentor UK (Registered Charity No: 1112339) is the UK's leading charity working to prevent the misuse of alcohol and drugs among children and young people.
 They run evidence-based programmes in a variety of settings for different groups of young people.
 Mentor developed ADEPIS, the leading source of alcohol and drug education resources for schools, and now maintains the CAYT repository of impact studies of evidence-based programmes.

-2) The memorial gig for Louise is to be held at Nambucca, 596 Holloway Road, N7 6LB London from 7.30pm until midnight.
-All proceeds to Mentor UK.
+3) The memorial gig for Louise is to be held at Nambucca, 596 Holloway Road, N7 6LB London from 7.30pm until midnight.
+All profits go to Mentor UK.
 Nambucca said "Six years to the day since her passing we are putting on a night in her memory in a venue she loved full of the music we used to dance to together.
-The night will also be to raise awareness and funds for Mentor UK, the UK's authoritative voice in preventing the misuse of alcohol and drugs among children and young people (http://www.mentoruk.org.uk ).
+The night will also be to raise awareness and funds for Mentor UK, the UK's authoritative voice in preventing the misuse of alcohol and drugs among children and young people.http://www.mentoruk.org.uk .
 This is an event for Louise, Louise's friends and everyone who loved the music she loved but everyone is welcome so please do share this invite."

-3) The memorial gig for Louise is to be held at Nambucca,

 For more information: https://www.facebook.com/events/1422842701082134/1443074879058916/?notif_t=plan_mall_activity¬if_id=1487515099662074